-With regards to the description of individual projects or work packages that make up this Programme grant, you should provide sufficient background to give expert reviewers and members of the committee an understanding of the basis for your proposal and summarise any research that gives your proposal context.
-While expert reviewers will be selected for their expertise to cover aspects of the proposal, some members may not have relevant expertise to cover all aspects.
-Therefore, this section of the proposal will be important for them.
-When completing this section consider:
+Please provide sufficient background to give expert reviewers and members of the research committee an understanding of the basis for your proposal and summarise any research that gives your proposal context.
+Note that, while external reviewers will be selected for their expertise, some members of the research committee may not have relevant expertise and may rely on this section of the proposal.
+When completing this section please consider:

-- If you have preliminary (or other relevant) data, refer to it in the text and upload it in the supplementary information section at the bottom of the Proposal tab. - Formatting does not always pull through when pasting from Word documents.
+- If you have preliminary data, please refer to it in the text and upload it in the supplementary information section at the bottom of the Proposal tab. - Formatting does not always pull through when pasting from Word documents.
 Please check that special characters are present in your pasted text (this also pertains to other sections below where you might use special characters).